BigDataArchitecture/Assignment-3/README.md

 Assignment3
 ==============================

-Creating FASTApi for Maritime Nowcasting
+**Creating FASTAPI for Maritime Nowcasting**

 Lets do some basics first!

 Why is API required?
-Well, API allows us to share our results with the world in easier way!
+Well, API allows us to share our results with the world in an easy way!
-Imagine you running the the SEVIR model and sharing the images over email!
+Imagine you are running the SEVIR model and sharing the images over email!
 One time its fine!
-Again and Again its a pain.
+Again and again its a pain.
 So we have the API.
-Request as many outputs no limits on our Maritme API.
+Request as many outputs, no limits on our Maritme API.

 Our Maritime API will take 13 images as input and output a set of 12 Image arrays.
-These are predictions of next one hour of images
+These are predictions of next one hour of images.

 Our API Documentation: https://documenter.getpostman.com/view/5665918/UVyn1JLo

 New to API and dont know how to access it?
 Sit tight from here on we will explain you in detail everything

-1) In API we have endpoints, endpoint is same as a "door" to something We have 4 Endpoints(gates)
+1) In API we have endpoints, endpoint is same as a "door" to something We have the following endpoints(gates) for our Maritime usecase:

-a) /nowcast_results/forecast/
+a) **/nowcast_results/forecast/**

 Description: This endpoint will help you forecast next one hour of weather images depending on the input time and location you give it in the input parameters.